vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 375 commits since the previous release, including 174 fixes.
+More than 389 commits since the previous release, including 180 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Fri Mar  5 02:00:25 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sat Mar  6 01:59:51 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER